CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 This unassuming inn provides six rooms for rent, with one already occupied by Ulfric Warwinter.
 If the characters opt to stay at the Bedrock Inn, you can reference the "Food, Drink, and Lodging" section in the rulebook for pricing.
 Alternatively, they could camp outside of town or attempt to secure lodgings with farmers like Daran Edermath or Qelline Alderleaf.

 The innkeeper is a friendly, short young mudblood named Toblen Bedrock.
-Originally from the town of Triboar to the east, he came to Tuntin seeking mining opportunities.
+Originally from the town of Tridient to the east, he came to Tuntin seeking mining opportunities.
 However, he soon discovered his true calling was innkeeping.
 Toblen holds mixed feelings about the Lavender Lancers' reign of terror in the town and the lack of action from the townmaster, Harbin Wester.
 Despite his concerns, he refrains from stirring up trouble to protect his wife and children from potential Lavender Lancer retaliation.

 **Rumors at Bedrock Inn.** In the common room of the inn, characters can gather several useful leads by mingling with the townspeople and striking up conversations.
 The rumors circulating within the Bedrock Inn include: